Master Award in

 Course Coverage:

-Discuss the interrelationship of employee relations/HRM practices and the management of change
+Discuss the interrelationship between employee relations/HRM practices and the management of change

 Course Coverage: